robertandrewstevens/GAM/README.md

 1. `GAM_mcycle.ipynb` - Linear with continuous input variable and continuous response variable

-2. `GAM_loan.ipynb` - Logistic with mixture of continuous and categorical input variables and binary response variable - WIP
+2. `GAM_loan.ipynb` - Logistic with mixture of continuous and categorical input variables and binary response variable

 ## PyGAM References